Date:

 Alex McPhail

-Years ago, I owned Siberian huskies and spent time immersed in the world of sled dog racing.
-I never had enough dogs to field my own team, but I worked closely with seasoned mushers and often helped organize and officiate races.
+Years ago, I owned Siberian huskies and spent much of my spare time immersed in the world of sled dog racing.
+I never owned enough dogs to field my own team, but I worked with seasoned mushers and often helped organize and officiate races.

 There are two main ways to harness a dog team.
-The most common is the gangline—a central cable that runs from the sled like a trunk, with shorter lines branching out to each dog.
+The most common is the gang line—a central cable that runs from the sled like a trunk, with shorter lines branching from the trunk line to each dog.
 It’s orderly, efficient, and ideal for narrow, forested trails.
+Any dog sled picture or video you have seen probably depicted the gang line configuration.

 I once officiated a race where the fan hitch was in use.
 My role was to record checkpoint times and ensure each team followed the approved trail.